U.S. Department of Justice

 Defaults

 Defaults are the pre-defined settings employed by WordPerfect.
-Changing WordPerfect defaults, however, has consequences for documents issued on BOPDOCS.
-Default changes are hidden, that is, they do not appear in “Reveal Codes.”
+Changing WordPerfect defaults however, has consequences for documents issued on BOPDOCS.
+Default changes are hidden, that is, they do not appear in “Reveal Codes”.
 This poses particular problems when attempting to combine a Change Notice into an existing directive with different defaults.
-While WordPerfect has many convenient features, many of them create problems for some equipment.
-Among those problem features are auto-paragraph, hyphenation, newspaper columns, etc., and they may not be used when preparing documents for BOPDOCS.

 Pages

-Ordinarily, directives are formatted for 8½” x 11″ pages.
 Use PORTRAIT orientation.
 LANDSCAPE orientation may be used only if absolutely necessary because it is slower and not even possible on some printers.

 Margins

 One inch on both sides and the bottom.
 The top margin is one-half inch.
 If the three-line page header is to be added later (usually by NPR), the top margin should be set to one inch.
-For proper pagination in drafting a document, the OPI may set the top margin to one-half inch and follow it by a “Flush Right” simulated three-line header.
-After the document has been signed and before it is printed, NPR will insert the actual control number and date.
+For proper pagination in drafting a document, the OPI may set the top margin to one-half inch and followed by a “Flush Right” simulated three-line header:

 Numbering